A Maze of Time

 “Ten hours a week training,” she says.

-“And first, you’ll teach him to fly, and raise an energy shield!”
+“First, you’ll teach him to fly, and raise an energy shield!”

 It’s an awkward goodbye when Berek leaves.

-He won’t call me ina, or father in front of Bintar, his adopted father.
+He won’t call me ina, or father in front of Bintar, his adopted father, but he can’t call me inta either.

 I’m no uncle, anymore.